kaylam4192/github-tutorial/README.md

 ### Making an Account
 1. First off go to [Github](github.com)
 2. Click the green _Sign up_ button in the upper right part of the screen.
-3. Make your username the same as your HSTAT email excluding the @hstat.org part
+3. Make your username the same as your HSTAT email without the @hstat.org part
 4. Verfiy your account or else it won't work properly
 5. Go to cloud9 and sign in
 6. Click on settings and go to connected services